SE#PCFG: Semantically Enhanced PCFG for Password Analysis and Cracking: Introduction

 This paper fills these gaps via the following main contributions.
 First, we propose \ModelAcronym, semantically enhanced PCFG, a general framework for analyzing semantics of user-generated passwords.
 We implemented a prototype of \ModelAcronym\ covering 43 types of password semantic information, the richest set considered so far for password analysis (to the best of our knowledge), including semantic information in four different languages (English, Chinese, German and French), entries in Wikipedia, Wiktionary and Urban Dictionary.
 Second, by applying our implementation of \ModelAcronym\ to 17 large leaked password databases, we demonstrate its usefulness and report a range of new insights about password semantics and the underlying user behaviors such as cross-website password correlations.
 Third, we propose \CrackerName\ (\CrackerAcronym), which can leverage training set more effectively, enhanced by a general and systematic smoothing algorithm.
-Using 52 test cases based on the same 17 password databases (each of four selected databases as the training set and each of the other 13 as the target set), we conducted cracking attacks by comparing the performance of \CrackerAcronym\ against three state-of-the-art (SOTA) password cracking methods in terms of the password coverage rate: two other variants of the PCFG family -- Weir et al.'s latest implementation~\cite{pcfgcracker} of the original PCFG-based method~\cite{Weir-SP2009-PCFG} and Veras et al.'s method based on their ``Semantic PCFG''~\cite{Veras-NDSS2014} -- and FLA (Fast, Lean, and Accurate) that is n-gram-based and not semantically aware~\cite{Melicher-USENIX-Security2016}.
-Our experimental results showed that \CrackerAcronym\ outperformed the two other PCFG variants consistently and significantly at both user and password levels.
-With $5 \times 10^9$ guessed passwords, \CrackerAcronym\ performed the best and the average performance across the 52 test cases was improved by up to 21.53\% (user level), 33.32\% (password level) for one and 52.55\% (user level), 86.19\% (password level) for the other. \CrackerAcronym\ also outperformed FLA by up to 7.86\% (user level) and 10.46\% (password level) averagely.
+Using 52 test cases based on the same 17 password databases (each of four selected databases as the training set and each of the other 13 as the target set), we conducted experiments by comparing the performance of \CrackerAcronym\ against three state-of-the-art password cracking methods in terms of coverage rate: two other variants of the PCFG family -- Weir et al.'s latest implementation~\cite{pcfgcracker} of the original PCFG-based method~\cite{Weir-SP2009-PCFG} and Veras et al.'s method based on their ``Semantic PCFG''~\cite{Veras-NDSS2014} -- and FLA (Fast, Lean, and Accurate) that is n-gram-based and not semantically aware~\cite{Melicher-USENIX-Security2016}.
+Our experimental results showed that \CrackerAcronym\ outperformed the two other PCFG variants consistently and significantly at both user- and password-levels.
+With $5 \times 10^9$ guessed passwords, \CrackerAcronym\ performed the best and the average performance across the 52 test cases was improved by up to 21.53\% (user-level), 43.83\% (password-level) for one and 52.55\% (user-level), 94.11\% (password-level) for the other. \CrackerAcronym\ also outperformed FLA by up to 7.86\% (user-level) and 11.16\% (password-level) averagely.